 Both children and parents have such hectic social calendars these days that it pays to send out invitations and book the entertainment early.
-Be sure to do your research and find out what other events are on which might clash with your dates, just to be on the safe side.
+Be sure to do your research and find out what other events are on that might clash with your dates, just to be on the safe side.

 Parties don’t always have to be at home!
-If you’re stressing about how youre going to fit all those kids into your house or worried about the chaos, Scout Halls, Community Centres and Parks are great cheap alternatives.
+If you’re stressing about how you’re going to fit all those kids into your house or worried about the chaos, Scout Halls, Community Centres and Parks are great cheap alternatives.

 SENDING OUT THE INVITES!

 If you’re not inviting the whole class, talk to your child and teach them not to talk about their upcoming party at school.
-Fingers crossed they won’t and you can avoid hurting any feelings.
+Fingers crossed, they won’t and you can avoid hurting any feelings.

 If you’re throwing a party, be clear on the invitation who is invited.
-If you’re happy for parents and siblings to attend say so if not it’s never rude to say so.
+If you’re happy for parents and siblings to attend, say so if not; it’s never rude to say so.

 Preferably post out the invitations – this will also help to ensure that parents see them and help you chase up RSVPs later.
 We have free downloadable invitations on our website.
 Click here for more info!

 People will always be late, whatever the reason.
 It’s a great idea to organise your entertainment 15 – 30 minutes after the official start time of your party to allow as many people to arrive as possible.